Tucson: UNESCO City of Gastronomy

 Feeling thirsty?
 There’s never been a better time to explore Tucson’s beer, wine, and cocktail culture.

 Tucson’s craft beer scene is among the nation’s most up-and-coming and promising, with more than 20 places making hyper-local product and even more to come.
-Find out why Tucson beers are making headlines at Borderlands Brewing Co., Barrio Brewing, Dragoon Brewing Co., 1912, Dillinger Brewing Company and Pueblo Vida.
+Find out why Tucson beers are making headlines at Slow Body Beer, Borderlands Brewing Co., Barrio Brewing, Dragoon Brewing Co. and Pueblo Vida.
 Want to sample a few local beers in one place?
-Try Tap & Bottle or Tucson Hop Shop, both of which feature a row of rotating taps showcasing the best of Tucson’s brews and something worth trying from around the world.
+Try Tap & Bottle, Tucson Hop Shop and The Broadway, all of which feature a row of rotating taps showcasing the best of Tucson’s brews and something worth trying from around the world.

 Arizona’s flourishing wine scene is on display in Tucson.
 Tasting rooms and wine collectives source their product from two primary wine regions in the state, the Willcox and Sonoita/Elgin regions – only about 1.5 hours and 1 hour away from downtown, respectively.
-Sip and savor the terroir of the Grand Canyon State without ever having to leave Tucson at Sand Reckoner Tasting Room, Flying Leap Vineyards Tasting Room and the Arizona Wine Collective
+Sip and savor the terroir of the Grand Canyon State without ever having to leave Tucson at Flying Leap Vineyards Tasting Room and the Arizona Wine Collective.

 Want something a bit stronger?
 Look for mesquite-smoked Whiskey del Bac behind the bar at Tucson’s best restaurants and lounges – or better yet, visit their distillery for a tour.
 Quick tip: Tucson’s cocktail culture goes far beyond the margarita (although we have those too).
-The bartenders at downtown spots like Tough Luck Club, Club Congress, Owl’s Club, barbata, Good Oak Bar and elsewhere are serving drinks every bit as creative (and delicious) as those slid across the bar in NY, LA or SF – minus the big city price attached.
+The bartenders at downtown spots like Tough Luck Club, Club Congress, Owl’s Club, barbata, Good Oak Bar and Juniper, Tucson's only gin-focused bar, are serving drinks every bit as creative (and delicious) as those slid across the bar in NY, LA or SF – minus the big city price attached.

 Events